dragonflydb/documentation/docs/command-reference/sorted-sets/zremrangebyrank.md

 Yes, negative ranks can be used to refer to elements starting from the end of the sorted set.
 For example, `-1` refers to the last element, `-2` to the second last, and so on.
-This is particularly useful for trimming the sorted set without knowing its exact length.
+This is particularly useful for trimming the sorted set from the end without knowing its exact length.